KaleidoZhouYN/RSA_pycaffe_MultiProcess/readme.md

 7.For multiGPUs:

-1) Change work function in Work.py to what you want
+1)Change work function in Work.py to what you want

-2) run. e.g:
+2)run. e.g:

 	import Multi_GPUs
 	list = ['1.jpg','2.jpg','3.jpg']